govau/service-manual/content/content-strategy/content-auditing/intro.md

 ## [2]Why audit content?
 [Research tells us](https://www.dta.gov.au/blog/creating-good-content/) that around 55% of Australians who look up government information and services online experience a problem.
 Government publishes a lot of information and it can be hard to understand.
 Users often find it hard to work out what we are asking them to do.

 A good content audit can help you scope and budget for content improvement and reduction projects.

 It also helps you create benchmarks to report on improvements over the content lifecycle.

-This guidance has been co-created with the Department of Industry, Innovation and Science.